-As we move out of lockdown, many of us are reflecting on the changes we’ve made during this period and what this means for us as we move towards the new normal.
+As we continue to move out of lockdown, many of us are reflecting on the changes we’ve made during this period and what this means for us as we move towards the new normal.

-As an employer and as a protection provider - Royal London had to swiftly adapt over the past four months.
+As an employer and as a protection provider - Royal London had to swiftly adapt over the past year.

 During lockdown - because people were being encouraged not to leave their homes unless it was absolutely necessary - we challenged ourselves to find more efficient ways of validating that a death had occurred to ensure our claims process was as streamlined as possible.
 Where appropriate, we used, and are continuing to use, electronic means of validating the death certificate.

 Furthermore, we took steps to protect our more vulnerable customers.
 Firstly, we extended the validity of HbA1c blood test results for Diabetes Life Cover customers, so they didn’t feel pressured to supply this information at a time when it might not be possible or appropriate to attend their GP or clinic.
 In addition, we wanted to ensure customers kept the cover they needed during an uncertain time.
 So, we encouraged customers facing financial difficulties and worried about paying their monthly premiums in the short term, to get in touch to discuss options that would help them during the crisis.